mdom/dtgrep/README.md

   FORMAT can either a named format or any layout supported by the [time package](https://golang.org/pkg/time/#Parse).

-  Additionally, go-dategrep supports named formats:
+  Additionally, dtgrep supports named formats:

   * rsyslog "Jan \_2 15:04:05"
   * apache "02/Jan/2006:15:04:05 -0700"